LennonLab/Emergence/paper/Methods.md

+---
+output: pdf_document
+---
 # Methods

-simplex was developed to accomplish three primary objects.
+**Overview**--simplex was developed to accomplish three primary objectives.
-First, simplex assembles and run individual-based ecological models from random combinations of state variables and processes.
+First, simplex assembles and runs individual-based ecological models from random combinations of state variables and processes.
-Second, simplex stores the recorded output as R-style data frames for future analyses and/or as an image file (as when generating a simplex movie).
-Third, simplex contains R files for analyzing data frame output files; these will eventually be offered in Python as well.
+Second, simplex stores the recorded output as R-style data frames for future analyses and/or as an image file; e.g., when the user chooses to generate a movie of a simplex model.
+Third, simplex provides R-based files for analyzing simulated; these will eventually be offered in Python as well.

+**Source code:**--To save space, I refer the reader to the README.md file on the public simplex GitHub.com repository (https://github.com/LennonLab/simplex/blob/master/README.md) for descriptions of source code files and directories.

 ## Model description following the ODD Protocol
 The ODD protocol is standard for describing individual-based models (Grimm et al. 2006).
+ODD stands for Overview, Design concepts, and Details.
-Here, I descibe simplex as close as reasonable according to  the ODD protocol.
+Here, I descibe simplex *largely* according to the ODD protocol.
 The ODD protocol for simplex can also be found on the public GitHub repository at https://github.com/LennonLab/simplex

+### Purpose
-### PurposeThe purpose of models constructed by simplex is to simulate life history of individual organisms, the assembly of ecological communities, and the evolution
-of traits in spatially explicit environments under stochastic conditions.
-The proximate goal of simplex is to generate high degrees of variation in the assembly and structure of populations and communities by assembling many different models from random combinations of  state-variables and processes. simplex contains code for analyzing the large amounts of simulation data it records and for making movies of simulation runs.

-The ultimate goal of simplex is to provide a simulation-based platform for examining conditions under which processes and constraints may have a robust influence on eco-evolutionary dynamics and biodiversity.
+The purpose of simplex is to simulate life history of individual organisms, the assembly of ecological communities, and the evolution of traits in spatially explicit environments under stochastic conditions.
+The proximate goal of simplex is to generate high degrees of variation in the assembly and structure of populations and communities by assembling many different models from random combinations of state-variables and processes.
+The ultimate goal of simplex is to provide a simulation-based platform for examining conditions under which processes and constraints have a robust influence on eco-evolutionary dynamics and patterns of biodiversity.

 ### Entities & their state variables
 **Individual organisms**--Individuals are distinguished by collections of elements within lists.
-Because simplex models operate via random sampling (both weighted and unweighted), individuals undergo changes when randomly sampled from lists.
+Individuals undergo changes when randomly sampled from lists.
 Each specific position in the list corresponds to the same individual.
 For example, in simulating growth, a simplex model chooses an individual from the list of cell quotas (the probability of reproducing is determined by endogenous resources).
-The first position in this list as well in all other individual attribute lists corresponds to the same individual.
+The first position in this list as well in all other lists of individual attributes corresponds to the same individual.

 	Example:
 	IndIDs = [1,  2, 33, 14]